 - March 29 to end of December 2021: York Road will be closed between Ontario Street and Brockville Avenue.

-- Week of April 26 to late July 2021: Stevenson Street South will be closed at Alice Street.
+- April 26 to December 2021: Stevenson Street South will be closed at Alice Street.

 About the project